aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/oleobjects/convert-oleobject-to-image/_index.md

 weight: 40
 ---

-This REST API indicates `get OLE object` with format.
+This REST API indicates `get OLE object` with format in an Excel worksheet.

 ## RSET API